PyaePhyoKhant/Odoo-Autocomplete/README.md

 # Odoo Autocomplete

-This vscode extension add snippets and intellisense in python and xml files for odoo. * [Odoo](https://www.odoo.com/) is ERP system implemented with python.
+This vscode extension add snippets and intellisense in python and xml files for odoo.
+[Odoo](https://www.odoo.com/) is ERP system implemented with python.

+## Installation

+This extension is still in development and so it is not available yet in vscode extension marketplace.
+So, manual installation is necessary.

+1. Make sure you have [Node.js](https://nodejs.org/en/) installed and then install necessary node packages for this extension with
+`npm install`

+2. Install `vsce` via `npm install -g vsce`

+3. `vsce package` which will create .vsix file.

+4. Finally, install with `code --install-extension <vsix-file-name>.vsix`

 ## Features